Scattering theory below energy for the cubic fourth-order Schr\"{o}dinger equation: The Strichartz Estimates and Local Well-Posedness

-with $\theta=\frac{2s+4-n}4>0$.
 Keeping in mind the norm of $X_T$, then \eqref{2.1} follows from the above estimate and \eqref{a2.1}.
 It can be similarly argued that $A$ is a contraction under the metric $d(u,v)$.
 The existence and uniqueness assertion in $(X, d)$ follow from the fixed point theorem.
-Finally, we prove this local well-posedness proposition. \end{proof}
+Therefore, we conclude the proof of this local well-posedness proposition. \end{proof}